Tutorial 4: Buffers, Shaders, and GLSL

 Also we need to transpose our matrices before sending them in the vertex shader or the multiplication order will be incorrect.
 And when we use glUniformMatrix4fv we send in the transposed matrix, not the original one, or your model is not going to be rendered correctly.

 Now in this function if any of the get location functions return a negative one value, then that usually means any use of the variable has been commented out in the shader code.
 And often when we are debugging our code we are going to comment out lines in the shader and do not want errors returned from this function.
 However, once the shader is solid and you do want to be notified if any variables are not being set, then add return false to these get location calls.
-You can also add something like a cout warning type line and then continue with execution.
-For now I will leave them empty and you can decide what you want to do.
+For now you can leave the cout warning there and just continue with execution.

 bool ColorShaderClass::SetShaderParameters(float* worldMatrix, float* viewMatrix, float* projectionMatrix)